 - Where to buy: Whole Foods is offering ruby chocolate bars, and Trader Joe’s is selling ruby cacao wafers, but availability might vary from market to market.
 The most convenient and accessible option is to order ruby chocolate online.
 You can find both ruby chocolate bars and ruby chocolate chips on places like Amazon.
 I highly recommend the ones from Callebaut.

-How much cream to use in ruby chocolate ganache
+How much cream to use

 If you have made ganache before, you probably already know that the amount of cream varies depending on the type of chocolate you’re using.
 For example, dark chocolate is firmer than white chocolate and requires more cream than a white chocolate ganache.